You can grow sweet potatoes from slips or cuttings, last seasons tubers are used to grow slips, or ‘new vines’ which are

 The best time to plant sweet Potatoes will depend on variety and climate.

-- In Melbourne plant them in October, ready to harvest in March as the foliage begins to turn.
+- In cooler climates plant them in Spring, ready to harvest in early autumn as the foliage begins to turn.
 You will need a warm sunny position, against a north facing wall is excellent.
 You will also need to keep them moist.

-- In Sydney you can plant them a month earlier, September as a rule.
+- In warmer areas you can plant them a month earlier, so late winter as a rule.

-- Further north, from the north coast of NSW through to the tropics you have more options, from July right through until March
+- In tropical to sub tropical climates you have more options, from winter right through until autumn/fall.

 You can grow them from tubers that you buy at local markets with very few problems.
 What you are looking for is a sweet potato with those ‘knobbly eyes’ on the outside, these are the growing points.

 If you store these in a cool dark position they will eventually begin to shoot, and away you go.